-3.B.18 For Emission Point AA-016, the permittee shall limit the concentration of formaldehyde to 91 ppbvd or less at 15 percent O2, except during turbine startup.
-Startup begins at the first firing of fuel in the stationary turbine.
-For simple cycles turbines, startup ends when the stationary turbine has reached stable operation or after 1 hour, whichever is less.
+3.B.16 For Emission Point AA-016, the permittee shall limit the concentration of formaldehyde to 91 ppbvd or less at 15-percent O2, except during turbine startup.
+Startup begins at the first firing of fuel in the stationary combustion turbine.
+For simple cycle turbines, startup ends when the stationary combustion turbine has reached stable operation or after 1 hour, whichever is less.
+For combined cycle turbines, startup ends when the stationary combustion turbine has reached stable operation or after 3 hours, whichever is less.
+Turbines in combined cycle configurations that are operating as simple cycle turbines must meet the startup requirements for simple cycle turbines while operating as simple cycle turbines.

-The permittee shall comply with the emission limitations and operating limitations in Subpart YYYY upon startup of the turbine.
+The permittee shall comply with the emissions limitations and operating limitations in this subpart no later than March 9, 2022.

-(Ref.: 40 CFR 63.6095(a)(4), 63.6100, 63.6175, and Table 1, Subpart YYYY)
+(Ref.: 40 CFR 63.6095(a)(3), 63.6100, 63.6175, and Table 1, Subpart YYYY)